UP HC quashes state govt’s order on reservation of seats for Panchayat polls | Law-Order

-The Allahabad High Court Monday quashed an Uttar Pradesh government order on the reservation of seats for various categories of candidates, including SC, ST, OBC and women, for the upcoming three-tier panchayat elections in the state, issued on the basis of the 1995 population.
+The Allahabad High Court Monday quashed an Uttar Pradesh government order on the reservation of seats for various categories of candidates in the upcoming panchayat elections on the basis of the state's 1995 population.

 After quashing the February 11 order, a Lucknow bench of the high court asked the government to issue a fresh order providing for the reservation on the basis of the 2015 population.

-Terming the government’s order as a mistake, Singh told the court that the government itself was interested in reserving seats on the 2015 population.
+Conceding the mistake, Singh told the court that the government itself was interested in reserving seats on the basis of the 2015 population.

-While asking the government to issue a fresh order for the reservation for various category of candidates, including those belonging to the scheduled castes and tribes and other backward classes, the bench also extended the deadline for completing the panchayat election by May 25.
+While asking the government to issue a fresh order for the reservation for various category of candidates, including those belonging to the scheduled castes and tribes and other backward classes besides the women, the bench also extended the deadline for completing the panchayat elections by May 25.

+During the argument, law officer Raghvendra Singh told the bench that the Allahabad High Court had on February 4, 2021 directed for completing the whole election process by May 15, 2021 but in view of the fresh exercise to be taken up as per the Lucknow bench's order, some more time would be required.
+Allowing the government counsel's plea, the bench extended gthe deadline for completing the Panchayat elections by 10 days, fixing May 25 as its deadline.

 The petitioner's lawyer Mohammad Altaf Mansoor had questioned the legality of the government's decision, terming it against a September 2015 notification, which had provided 2015 as the base year, considering the changes in the demographic situation in UP.